MISSION STATEMENT

 Tardy/Truancy Policy:

-Excessive tardiness and/or violating probation, may result in summer school, probationary period, suspensions and/or withdrawal at any point throughout the year.
+Excessive tardiness may result in lunch detention, pulling from electives, suspensions, and/or withdrawal at any point throughout the year.

 Absences

 Regular attendance is necessary for the best learning environment.
-Parents must notify the school by telephone prior to 9:00 a.m. the day of their child’s absence.
-Students are considered excused providing there is documentation for the absence.
+Parents must notify the school by telephone or email prior to 8:30 a.m. on the day of their child’s absence.
+Students are considered excused provided there is documentation for the absence.

-Students who are absent for three or more consecutive days due to an illness, must present a doctor’s form/slip to the school office in order to return to school.
+Students who are absent for three or more consecutive days due to an illness must present a doctor’s form/slip to the school office in order to count as excused absences.

-Students are responsible to gather their homework and assignments and turn in any missing assignments.
+Students are responsible for gathering their homework and assignments and turning in any missing assignments.

 When a student is absent, they will be allowed one day for each day they are absent to turn in their school work.
-Absent students who do not turn in assignments within the allowable time frame, will have 10% off their grade each day they are late.
+Absent students who do not turn in assignments within the allowable time frame will have points deducted up to their teacher’s discretion.

 Excessive Absences and Tardiness

-The official school calendar for the Diocese of Phoenix requires 180 days in a school year to meet the attendance requirements of the state education laws.
-Excessive absences, tardiness and early dismissals interfere with the school program and the students’ progress.
+The official school calendar for the Diocese of Phoenix requires 180 days in a school year to meet the attendance requirements of state education laws.
+Excessive absences, tardiness, and early dismissals interfere with the school program and the student’s progress.
 To ensure that each child is ready to advance to the next higher grade at the end of the year, the following attendance requirements must be met:

-• A student who is absent for more than eighteen days (equivalent to one month of school days) during the school year, will be required to attend a summer school sessions in math, reading, and/or writing before being promoted to the next grade.
-Three tardiness or early dismissals will equal one day of absence when determining the total number of absences.
-Exceptions or medical emergencies will be at the discretion of the principal.
+Four tardies or early dismissals will equal one day of absence when determining the total number of absences.
+Exceptions or medical emergencies are at the discretion of the principal.

 A student is considered absent if they are not present in class for at least half of the academic instructional time.

-Students are required to attend Mass on Friday at 8:15 am.
+Students are required to attend Mass on Mondays at 9:00 am.
 Avoid making appointments during this time.

 Procedure for leaving and returning to campus

 Children are not to be dropped off in front of the school unless you have business in the school office.
-Please drop off your children either on St. Catherine Way or in the Alta Vista parking lot.
-All drivers should park and drive in the proper driving direction to ensure the safety of all students.
+Please drop off your children either on St. Catherine Ave or in the Alta Vista parking lot.
+Parents are not to park in any of the parking spaces or get out of their cars.
 U-turns or reverses should be avoided.
 Do not park between the No Parking Zone signs, as this makes it difficult to see children needing to cross the street.

-Students in grades 3-8 will be released to St. Catherine Way gate for pick up.
+Students in grades 5 – 8 will be released to the St. Catherine Ave gate for pickup.

-All students will need to be picked up by 3:10 p.m, Monday through Thursday.
-After 3:10 p.m, students will be signed in to Study Hall.
+All students will need to be picked up by 3:10 p.m., Monday through Thursday.
+On Friday all students need to be picked up by 12:45 p.m.

 Siblings or parents/guardians involved in extracurricular activities cannot have their siblings/children on campus unsupervised.
-They will be escorted to study hall to ensure proper supervision and safety of the child.
+Parents need to pick up their students not involved in extracurriculars and return for students who are.

 Supervision-Safety

-Students are not to be on the school grounds before 7:00 a.m.
-There is no adult supervision before 7:00 am.
-After 7:45 a.m., parents/guardians and visitors must report in at the school office, sign in, and wear an official school badge when on campus.
+Students are not to be on the school grounds before 7:30 a.m.
+There is no adult supervision before 7:30 am.
+After 7:55 a.m., parents/guardians and visitors must report in at the school office, sign in, and wear an official school badge when on campus.
 You must sign and return the badge when leaving the campus.
 Parents/guardians must, in no way, disrupt classrooms after school has begun.
 Parents/guardians are asked to use the front office door only when entering and leaving campus.
 Students involved in extracurricular activities are under the supervision of the authorized personnel.
-All other students should go directly to study hall.
+All other students must be picked up.

 Modes of transportation

-Skateboards, roller skates or bikes may not be ridden on campus.
-Students are to use the bike racks provided by the school.
+Skateboards, roller skates, or bikes may not be ridden on campus.
+Students are to park their bikes in the area indicated by the school.
 Bikes must be locked.
-The school will not take responsibility for bikes parked in the rack.
+The school will not take responsibility for their bikes.

-Students who walk or ride their bike will need to have a letter on file in the office giving permission for the student(s) to leave campus after school without adult supervision.
+Students who walk or ride their bikes will need to have a letter on file in the office permitting the student(s) to leave campus after school without adult supervision.
 Once a student leaves campus, they are not permitted to return to campus unless accompanied by a parent/guardian.

 Custody and Release of Minors

-No unauthorized organization, agency, or person may be allowed to visit or assume custody of any student on school premises before or after school hours unless explicitly authorized in writing by the parent or guardian.
 In order to cooperate with the student and family needs, the school should be informed of custody arrangements.
 Each custodial parent or guardian must provide the school with an official copy of the court order regarding custody status and any subsequent changes and arrangements.
+Only persons on the contact list are authorized to pick up the student.

 Non-Custodial Parents